zeroclipboard/zeroclipboard/docs/instructions.md

   // Setting this to `false` would allow users to handle calling `ZeroClipboard.activate(...);`
   // themselves instead of relying on our per-element `mouseover` handler.
   autoActivate: true,

+  // Bubble synthetic events in JavaScript after they are received by the Flash object.
+  bubbleEvents: true,

   // Sets the ID of the `div` encapsulating the Flash object.
   // Value is validated against the [HTML4 spec for `ID` tokens][valid_ids].
   containerId: "global-zeroclipboard-html-bridge",